 There is no need to S&S regularly, if nappies smell or are stained, troubleshoot your wash routine: Why Do My Nappies Smell?, Why Am I Getting Stains?

-Yes, PUL (including minky ie. the fuzzy fabric) is colourfast.
-Dyed bamboo and cotton may, in theory lose colour if not fully submerged, but this hasn’t happened in our experience.
+Embroidery, cotton outers, coloured velour or cotton, may lose colour if not fully submerged, but this hasn’t happened in our experience.
 To ensure items are fully submerged, add a white towel on top.

 Do I need to dry between the strip and sanitise parts or between subsequent washes?